False Discovery Rate Control via Debiased Lasso: Introduction

 Living in the era of data deluge, modern datasets are often very fine-grained, including information on a large number of potential explanatory variables.
 For a given response of interest, we know a priori that a large portion of these variables are irrelevant and would like to select a set of predictors that influence the response.
 For example, in genome-wide association studies (GWAS), we collect single nucleotide polymorphism (SNP) information across a large number of loci and then aim at finding loci that are related to the trait, while being resilient to false associations.

 The focus of this paper is on high-dimensional regression models where the number of parameters exceeds the sample size.
-Such models are over-parameterized and hence are prone to overfitting.
-Moreover, high-dimensionality brings noise accumulation and spurious correlations between response and unrelated features, which may lead to wrong statistical inference and false predictions.
+Since such models are over-parameterized, they are prone to overfitting.
+In addition, high-dimensionality brings noise accumulation and spurious correlations between response and unrelated features, which may lead to wrong statistical inference and false predictions.
 Model selection is therefore a crucial task in analyzing high-dimensional models.
 For a successful model selection, we need to assure that most of the selected predictors are indeed relevant.
 This not only leads to noise reduction and enhances predictions but also offers reproducibility.

 To be concrete in using the term ``reproducibility", we characterize it for statistical inference problem by using the false discovery rate (FDR) criterion, which is the expected fraction of discoveries that are false positives.
 The notion of FDR has been proposed by the groundbreaking work \cite{benjamini1995controlling} and nowadays is the criterion of choice for statistical inference in large scale hypothesis testing problem.
 In their work, Benjamini and Hochberg developed a procedure to control FDR under a pre-assigned significance level.
 It has been shown theoretically that BH procedure controls FDR in some special cases such as independence or positive dependence of tests~\cite{benjamini1995controlling,benjamini2001control}.
 Since initially proposed, there have been various modifications of BH~\cite{benjamini2001control,Sunetal2015,FanHanGu2012,Wu2008,XieCaiMarisLi2011} and its applications in different domains~\cite{reiner2003identifying,genovese2002thresholding}.